JasonTorre/Cybersecurity-MyProject-1/README.md

 The command will create and start a conatianer.
 To find the name of your conatainer run the command below.
 - ```sudo docker container list -a```

-When you need to restart your conatianer you would use the following command below.
+When starting your conatianer you would use the following command below.
 - ``` sudo docker start (Name) && sudo docker attach (Name)```

 You would then need to edit the host files.